 How did the Illustri studio/shop idea come about and what is its concept?

-The small business premises are located in the business premises of a typical Bauhaus house in Újlipotváros, with a large shop window, which allows passers-by and interested parties to conveniently visit me from the street.
+The small shop is located in the shop premises of a typical Bauhaus house in Újlipotváros, with a large shop window, which allows passers-by and interested people to conveniently visit me from the street.

-I dreamed up a monthly installation in the shop window, which makes my studio stand out from the surrounding shops from afar.
+I dreamed up a monthly installation in the shop window, which makes my studio stand out from the shops around it from afar.

 How would you describe your illustration style?
 Where do you get your inspiration from?